Dedicated Legal Representation for Minors Charged With Juvenile Crimes

-Andrew J. Williams, Attorney at Law, [Link to About Our Firm] works with families to protect the safety and future of their minor children.
+Andrew J. Williams, Attorney at Law, works with families to protect the safety and future of their minor children.
 He has over 15 years of experience handling juvenile crime cases involving shoplifting, vandalism, truancy, drunk driving, minor in possession/underage consumption, and juvenile drug possession at school, among others.

 What to Do if Your Child Is Detained by the Police

 If you get a call from the police informing you that your child has been detained on suspicion of engaging in criminal conduct, the first thing to do is go to the police station and get your child released into your custody.